smatechnologies/opcon-docs/docs/Files/UI/Solution-Manager/Library/AccessManagement/Roles/Role-General.md

 The Roles page is found in _Library > Access Management > Roles_, and provides the views to manage Privileges and Roles.
 When you click on the Roles tab, you will see a list of all the roles that have been created in the system.
 You can click on the name of a role to view the details of that role.

 A series of tabs is displayed on the Roles page.
-The General tab displays the name of the role, the description, and the inherited privileges that are assigned to the selected role.
+The General tab displays the name, description, and inherited privileges that are assigned to the selected role.

 To modify a role, edit the preferred fields and click **Save**.